Temima Gezari: Early life

+Career

 Professor Mordecai Kaplan, founder of Reconstructionist Judaism, had a great influence on her professional life.
 In 1935, as Dean of the Teachers Institute of the Jewish Theological Seminary, he appointed her to the faculty, where she taught art education and art history over the next forty-two years.

 In 1940, Dr. Alexander Dushkin, director of the newly formed Jewish Education Committee, asked her to be the Director of the Department of Art Education of what is now the Board of Jewish Education of Greater New York, a position she held for 63 years, retiring in 2003 at the age of 98.

 In 1995, Gezari was awarded an honorary Doctor of Letters degree by the Jewish Theological Seminary of New York.

 Zvi and Temima built a house and sculpture studio in Rocky Point, New York.
 Zvi pursued a successful career as an industrial engineer; he was also an amateur astronomer who, in 1953, built a telescope for Albert Einstein.
 This telescope was the first one that Einstein had looked through.
 They raised two sons, Daniel (now a NASA astrophysicist) and Walter (a businessman, entrepreneur and industry leader in marine manufacturing).

 Well into her 90s, Temima was a fierce advocate for the role of art in child development and for the innate creative spirit of the child.
 During her long career, she lectured on art and education all over the U.S. and around the world.
 Temima was a humanist.
 She discovered, and actively promoted, an important approach to the development of full human potential: recognizing children's innate creativity and encouraging them to express it.
 Her book Footprints and New Worlds (Reconstructionist Press 1957) presents her philosophy of child development through her experiences in art with children and adults.
 Temima Gezari dedicated her life to helping others find their creative self: to recognize in her art, and in ourselves, the creative capacity of the human being.

 She died peacefully at her home and studio in Rocky Point at age 103.